-In February 2021, the Company's Board of Directors approved, adopted and established the Energy Recovery, Inc. Severance Plan for the benefit of certain key members of management and other senior employees (the "Severance Plan"), including each of the NEOs.
+The Energy Recovery, Inc. Severance Plan was approved and adopted by the Company's Board of Directors in February 2021 for the benefit of certain key members of management and other senior employees (the "Severance Plan"), including each of the NEOs.

 Designed as a retention tool, the Severance Plan is designed to protect participating executives from economic harm in the event of a Qualifying Termination (as defined in the Severance Plan).
 We believe these severance benefits are an essential element of our executive compensation program and assist us in recruiting and retaining talented individuals.
+The Severance Plan is summarized below under the caption "Severance Benefits" and the potential payments are summarized below under the caption "Potential Payments under the Severance Plan".